 How do BCCHR Summer Studentships work?

 Approximately 17 studentships are given to top ranked students based on scholarly achievement, scientific merit of the proposed project, and the potential benefits applicants will gain from the experience.
 Students provided with a studentship are funded up to a maximum of 12 weeks between May and August.
 Funding decisions are made by the end of April.
+The average GPA for BCCHR studentship winners is approximately 80%.

 Students not returning to undergraduate or medical studies in the following fall/winter semester are not eligible to apply for funding.
 An investigator may submit only one project attached to one applicant.
 An applicant may submit only one application with one investigator.